 Connect the live and neutral cores to the terminal load, and the earth core to the earth terminal.
-At this point, if you're not skilled with electrics, you'll want to call an electritian in, as working with wires around waterpipes can come with risk.
+If you're not skilled with electrics, you'll want to call an electrician in at this stage, as working with wires around waterpipes can come with risks.

 Screw one end of the hose to the showerhead and the other into the shower unit.

-The second most common kind of shower and is Valve and Rail Mixer Shower ideal for anyone who wants to keep the traditional feeling in their bathroom, but doesn’t want to compromise on modern comforts and technology.
+The second most common kind of shower is a Valve and Rail Mixer Shower - ideal for anyone who wants to keep the traditional feeling in their bathroom, but doesn’t want to compromise on modern comforts and technology.